yzhong52/AdventOfCode/2022/readme.md

 https://www.reddit.com/r/adventofcode/comments/zn6k1l/2022_day_16_solutions/

-Without much optimization, but heavily inspired by discussion in reddit.
+Heavily inspired by discussion in reddit.

-Solved with back-tracing and Floyd-Warshall algorithm.
+Without much optimization, solved with back-tracing and Floyd-Warshall algorithm, in about 45 seconds.